Exclusive: Trump eager for trade deal with post-Brexit Britain - Bolton to Reuters TV

 “It’s very complicated inside Britain,” said Bolton.
 “I know they’re going through a lot of turmoil.
 But really I think the president would like to reassure the people of the United Kingdom how strongly we feel, that we want to be there when they do come out of the European Union.”

-He said Trump emphathises with May but would not comment on whether May should step down.
+He said Trump emphathizes with May but would not comment on whether May should step down.

 As for whether Britain should hold a second Brexit referendum, Bolton said the vote from the first one in 2016 was clear.